Review

 What the Product Actually Is Now

-Around them Anthropic has built Projects, Research, web search, Google Workspace connections, and Claude Code for development workflows.
-That matters because the product now serves at least two different buyers: one wants a thoughtful assistant for writing and research, and the other wants an agentic system that can plan, code, and operate across tools with less supervision.
+Around that core Anthropic has built Projects, Research, Google Workspace and Slack connections, remote MCP support, Claude Cowork, and Claude Code.
+Opus 4.7 is now the premium generally available model Anthropic surfaces for Pro, Max, Team, and Enterprise users, which matters because Claude increasingly serves two buyers at once: one wants a thoughtful assistant for writing and research, and the other wants an agentic system that can plan, code, and operate across tools with less supervision.

 Strengths